CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-furthermore you shall insert this item group in the xUnit project file too:
+Furthermore, you should insert this item group in the xUnit project file too to have the desired result:

 ```xml
   <ItemGroup>